NATURAL SUGGESTIONS FOR A BETTER SLEEP

 - There are many relaxing yoga, stress reduction techniques or mindfulness breathing techniques and meditations available throughout the web.

-Do not take any sleeping aid for more than 3 weeks.
+Do not take any U-Dream continuously for more than 3 weeks.
 It can induce a habit, even though it may not be a product that causes physical addiction.